Scattering: Mathematical framework

 Solutions to differential equations are often posed on manifolds.
 Frequently, the means to the solution requires the study of the spectrum of an operator on the manifold.
 As a result, the solutions often have a spectrum that can be identified with a Hilbert space, and scattering is described by a certain map, the S matrix, on Hilbert spaces.
-Spaces with a discrete spectrum correspond to bound states in quantum mechanics, while a continuous spectrum is associated with scattering states.
+Solutions with a discrete spectrum correspond to bound states in quantum mechanics, while a continuous spectrum is associated with scattering states.
 The study of inelastic scattering then asks how discrete and continuous spectra are mixed together.

 An important, notable development is the inverse scattering transform, central to the solution of many exactly solvable models.